Genesis Lopez Shows Off Killer Figure In Tiny Pink Bikini For New Video

 In the caption, she announced a contest for her followers, telling them they could win $100 if they commented under her post with a peach emoji.

-The smoking-hot content was received with instant support and approval from social media users, accumulating more than 43,000 likes and 120,000 views in less than two hours after going live.
-More than 2,300 followers also expressed their enthusiasm for Genesis’ killer figure, her good looks, and her swimsuit in the comments section.
+The smoking-hot content received instant support and approval from social media users, accumulating more than 43,000 likes and 120,000 views in less than two hours after going live.
+More than 2,300 followers also expressed their enthusiasm for Genesis’ killer figure, good looks, and swimsuit in the comments section.

-“Absolutely stunning and very beautiful woman,” one Instagram user wrote, following their kind words with a string of heart-eyes emoji.
+“Absolutely stunning and very beautiful woman,” one Instagram user wrote, following the kind words with a string of heart-eyes emoji.

 “You are literally a blessing so unbelievably gorgeous inside and out!
 A masterpiece,” a second fan added.